argoproj/argo-cd/docs/user-guide/source-hydrator.md

 ```

 !!! important
-    After updating the ConfigMap, you must restart the Argo CD controller for the changes to take effect.
+    After updating the ConfigMap, you must restart the Argo CD controller and API server for the changes to take effect.

 If you are using one of the `*-install.yaml` manifests to install Argo CD, you can use the
 `*-install-with-hydrator.yaml` version of that file instead.